Summoning Salt: Reception

 Salt's videos have been featured on Kotaku, Mashable, Vice, and Polygon.
 Jay Castello of Eurogamer called Summoning Salt "the most famous creator in the speedrun history space".
 Adam Downer of Know Your Meme said: "Any video game fan and YouTube enjoyer has likely stumbled across Summoning Salt, arguably the internet's premier speedrunning historian who has carved a significant niche on the platform with his lengthy, detailed and surprisingly gripping documentaries about the history of various video games' world record speedruns."
 About his video regarding the history of level 4-2 in Super Mario Bros., Polygons Charlie Hall said: "Using archival footage and in-depth knowledge of the speedrunning community, Summoning Salt has created a legitimate documentary of the level.
 Not only does he explain the tricks and techniques needed to get through it as quickly as possible, he focuses on the evolution of those strategies over time and the people who discovered them.
 It's a master class in speedrunning a classic Nintendo game, and an excellent entrée into the genre as a whole."

+Videography

+The following are Summoning Salt videos that also released on home media.